shopware5/devdocs/source/blog/_posts/2018-07-25-switching-to-composer-installation.md

 </VirtualHost>
 ```

-The last step is to deactivate the SwagUpdate Plugin via the following command:
+The last step is to uninstall the Shopware Auto Update Plugin.
+If you try an update with this Plugin, it will not work correctly and harm your Installation.
+You can uninstall the SwagUpdate Plugin via the following command:

 ```bash
 ./bin/console sw:plugin:uninstall SwagUpdate